-The parties must file the request before the tribunal in which jurisdiction the domicile or the headquarters, respectively, of the respondent is located.
-If the competent tribunal cannot be determined, the Bucharest Tribunal shall retain jurisdiction.
+The parties must file the request before the Tribunal in which jurisdiction the domicile or the headquarters, respectively, of the respondent is located.
+If the competent Tribunal cannot be determined, the Bucharest Tribunal shall retain jurisdiction.

-With the request, the interested party must submit the arbitral award and the arbitration agreement, subject to superlegalisation (article 1.128 CPC).
-It should be noted that Romania has ratified the Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents.
+With the request, the interested party must submit the arbitral award and the arbitration agreement, subject to super legalisation (article 1.128 CPC).
+It should be noted that Romania has ratified the Hague Convention Abolishing the Requirement for Legalisation for Foreign Public Documents, which shall apply in relation to states parties to the convention, unless bilateral conventions between Romania and said states provide to the contrary.
+Romania has entered into such bilateral conventions abolishing the requirement of even the apostille for certain documents, with states such as France or Belgium.
 Also, should it be the case, a certified translation in Romanian of said documents (in their entirety, not excerpts) must be provided.
-The aforementioned legal requirement should not apply to the arbitration agreements under private signature.
+The aforementioned legal requirement should not apply to the arbitration agreements under a private signature.